 Anyone can raise a SAR with the Trust to seek personal copies of their personal information.
-A request should be made in writing to the DPO or headteacher at the relevant school.
+A request should be made in writing to the DPO or headteacher at the relevant academy.
 A SAR request can also be made verbally.

 The Trust will take steps to verify the identity of the individual making the SAR request.
-If any documentation is requested as proof of identify, then the set timescale for responding will not begin until the Trust has received the requested information.
+Ifany documentation is requested as proof of identify, then the set timescale for responding will not begin until the Trust has received the requested information.

 A SAR will be actioned and executed within one calendar month from the date the request was received.
 The Trust reserves the right to extend this by a further two months if the request is complex, or multiple requests have been received from the individual.
-To minimise any delays, the Trust encourages a SAR to be focused and targeted in data scope.
+To minimise any delays, the Trust encourages a SAR to be focused and targeted to a specific area in terms of data scope.